i-on-project/teams/docs/api/resources/tags.md

-# Notes
+# Tags

-Represents a comment or review of the teacher relative to a Team.
-Only available for the Teachers app.
+Represents a tag created in one of the teams repos.
+This information is only available for the teacher, students are advised to follow and manage tags directly on the Github repository.

 ## Properties